KABASINGAarsene/iTABAZA_FOUNDATION/DOCTOR_LISTING_IMPROVEMENTS.md

-# Doctor Listing Improvements - Medistar Hospital Management System
+# Doctor Listing Improvements - iTABAZA Hospital Management System

 ## Overview
-This document outlines the comprehensive improvements made to fix doctor listing issues and enhance the overall performance and user experience of the Medistar Hospital Management System.
+This document outlines the comprehensive improvements made to fix doctor listing issues and enhance the overall performance and user experience of the iTABAZA Hospital Management System.

 ## Issues Identified and Fixed